-Welcome back to Island Batik Week!!
-We’re so excited to partner with this wonderful company to present a variety of new fabric lines along with the coordinating Aurifil thread collections.
-We’ll be featuring one designer every day and each post will offer a fabric + thread giveaway so make sure to come back daily to learn more about our talented designers to enter-to-win some gorgeous prizes!
+As a recap, we featured one Island Batik designer each day this week to showcase new fabric & coordinating Aurifil collections.
+Each post offers a fabric + thread giveaway so make sure to visit all posts to learn more about our talented designers to enter-to-win some gorgeous prizes!

 ISLAND BATIK WEEK SCHEDULE

-To learn more about Island Batik and the batik process, please visit their website.
-For a peek at the full range of Spring/Summer releases, click here or on the image below to browse the catalog.
+To learn about Island Batik and the batik process, please visit their website.
+For a peek at the full range of Fall/Winter 2016 releases, in-stores now, click here or on the image below to browse the catalog.
+To check in on Island Batik’s news, please visit their blog.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – –